lintweaker/xmos-native-dsd/README.md

 If needed, also install the *kernel-headers* and *kernel-devel* packages.

-Replace ALSA, the current ALSA needs to be replaced due to the many dependencies.
+Replace ALSA lib, the current ALSA lib needs to be overwritten due to the many dependencies.

 `sudo rpm -ivh alsa-lib-1.0.27.2-2.fc20.x86_64.rpm --force`